DivadNojnarg/blogdown_sources/content/about-lorenz.md

 ## 1. Solve the Lorenz model for random initial conditions

 This first app simply enables the user to solve the Lorenz model for random initial conditions, without changing parameters.
-In all my apps, it is possible to save, load, reset and close the application via a button bar.
-Finally, as explained in the app text, the maximum number of initial conditions was set to **100**, since above this value, plotly can be unstable on several computers.
+As explained in the app text, the maximum number of initial conditions was set to **100**, since above this value, plotly can be unstable on several computers (my server is 8 cores and 32gb RAM).
 If you notice that the time to integrate the system is too long, you can reduce the maximum time of integration (or the integration step). **Send me a mail if you find any bug!**

-<iframe src="https://dgranjon.shinyapps.io/lorenz_1_initialcond/" style="width: 700px; height: 700px; border: none; overflow: hidden;"></iframe>
+<iframe src="http://130.60.24.205/Lorenz_init/" style="width: 700px; height: 700px; border: none; overflow: hidden;"></iframe>

   * Supported Hardware